-- 1. Entry of a number other than one specified will give unpredictable results. - 2.
-Do not assign zones with zone types 20, 21 or 22 to a zone list.
+Notes: (1) Entering a number other than one specified will give unpredictable results.

+(2) Do not assign zones with zone types 20, 21 or 22 to a zone list.

 81 Zone list programming 0 = exit mode 1 = enter mode Pressing 1 advances to the next prompt below.
 Pressing 0 exits mode, upon which this prompt blinks, indicating the mode is inactive.
-Press [] + any field number to go to that field.
-R OI Zone list number 01-03 = zone list number to be programmed 00 = exit Zone List mode [] = continue Enter the Zone List Number 01, 02, or 03 to program (or 00 if no zone lists are used). b zz Zone entry to list 01-41, 95, 96, 99 = zone numbers to add to zone list [] = accept zone number and enter the next zone number 00 = accept zone number(s) and continue to next prompt Enter each zone number to add to the zone list by first entering the zone number, then the [] key (for example, 01 02 03).
-After all zones desired are entered, press 00 to advance. Ĺ Delete entire zone list?
-0 = don't delete; continue to next prompt 1 = delete the current zone list To delete the zone list, enter 1.
+A OI Zone list number 01-03 = zone list number to be programmed 00 = exit Zone List mode [] = continue Enter the Zone List Number 01, 02, or 03 to program (or 00 if no zone lists are used). b zz Zone entry to list 01-41, 95, 96, 99 = zone numbers to add to zone list [] = accept zone number and enter the next zone number 00 = accept zone number(s) and continue to next prompt Enter each zone number to add to the zone list by first entering the zone number, then the [] key (for example, 01 02 03).
+The system will announce the Voice Descriptor for the selected zone, if it is programmed.
+After all desired zones are enrolled, enter "00" to advance.
+Delete entire zone list?
+0 = don't delete; continue to next prompt 1 = delete the current zone list To delete the zone list, enter "1".
 All zones in the zone list will be deleted automatically and programming will return to the ZONE LIST NUMBER prompt.
-To save the zone list or delete specific zones from the list, enter 0. d Delete zones from list?
-1 = continue to delete zones prompt 0 = don't delete; continue to next zone list number (prompt A01) [#] = return to previous prompt To save the entire zone list, enter 0 and programming will return to the ZONE LIST NUMBER prompt.
-To delete a zone or zones in a zone list enter 1. Ε Delete zones Enter each 2-digit zone number to be deleted from the current zone list, followed by the [] key. [] = delete zone and enter next zone to be deleted 00 = delete zone and return to next zone list number (prompt A01) desired.
-After all zones to be deleted are entered, enter 00 to return to the ZONE LIST NUMBER prompt so that another list can be programmed, if desired.
+To save the zone list or delete specific zones from the list, enter "0". d Delete zones from list?
+1 = continue to delete zones prompt 0 = don't delete; continue to next zone list number prompt (A01) [#] = return to zone list number prompt (A01) To save the entire zone list, enter "0" and programming will return to the ZONE LIST NUMBER prompt.
+To delete a zone or zones in a zone list enter "1". Ε Delete zones Enter each 2-digit zone number to be deleted from the current zone list, followed by the [] key. [] = delete zone and enter next zone to be deleted 00 = delete zone and return to next zone list number prompt (A01) desired When deleting a zone(s) from the zone list, if the selected zone has a Voice Descriptor programmed, upon deletion it will be announced as a confirmation that it has been deleted.
+After all zones to be deleted are entered, enter "00" to return to the ZONE LIST NUMBER prompt so that another list can be programmed, if desired.